Aviah/one-click-django-server/README.md

 2. Uploads are configured with MEDIA_URL and MEDIA_ROOT, django's settings for uploaded files, see django docs
 3. For complete info about uploads see django docs.
 This project config respects django default to use MEDIA_URL and MEDIA_ROOT for uploads.

+## Scripts and media files deloyment:

+1. Commit and push the site_repo code
+2. Run collectstatic on the server
+3. scp images, icons etc to mysite/media_resources/
+4. Reload site

+Note: This deployment assumes one webserver, see django docs

 ## Templates: